Types of Worms in Dogs: How To Detect and Treat Worms in Dogs

 Hookworms

-Hookworms opens in a new tabare appropriately named, given the sharp teeth they use to hook on to the intestines.
-These worms look like the stuff of nightmares but luckily are only one centimeter long and can be easily treated with the right medications.
-They infect dogs in a number of creatively horrible ways, including if they eat prey like cockroaches, when larvae are directly ingested in the environment, through milk when puppies are nursing from an infected mother, or when larvae enters through their skin and migrates to the intestines.
-Dogs with hookworms may have no symptoms at all, but can also show gastrointestinal signs, including vomiting, diarrhea, or weight loss.
+Hookworms are appropriately named, given the sharp teeth they use to hook onto the intestines.
+These worms look like the stuff of nightmares but, luckily, are only one centimeter long and can be easily treated with the proper medications.
+They infect dogs in some creatively horrible ways, including if they eat prey like cockroaches when larvae are directly ingested in the environment, through milk when puppies are nursing from an infected mother, or when larvae enter through their skin and migrate to the intestines.
+Dogs with hookworms may have no symptoms but can show gastrointestinal signs, including vomiting, diarrhea, or weight loss.

-Because of the sharp teeth they use to attach to the intestines, hookworms cause a lot of damage to the lining of the intestines, and this can result in bleeding which may lead to anemia, blood in the poop, or even ulcers.
-When these worms migrate through the body on their way to the intestines they can also cause respiratory signs like coughingopens in a new tab and difficulty breathing, or itchy skinopens in a new tab.
-These are also considered to be a zoonotic risk in that people can be infectedopens in a new tab by larvae in the environment that enter bare skin.
+Because of the sharp teeth they use to attach to the intestines, hookworms cause a lot of damage to the lining of the intestines, and this can result in bleeding, which may lead to anemia, blood in the poop, or even ulcers.
+When these worms migrate through the body to the intestines, they can also cause respiratory signs such as coughing, difficulty breathing, or itchy skin.
+These are also considered a zoonotic risk in that people can be infectedopens in new tab by larvae in the environment that enter bare skin.

 Whipworms